Natural Transformations

 Translation notes

 The blog post covers three layers: natural transformations, functor categories, and the 2-category Cat.
 This page covers the first two.
-The 2-category perspective (where categories are objects, functors are 1-morphisms, and natural transformations are 2-morphisms) and horizontal composition are omitted for clarity.
+The 2-category perspective (categories as objects, functors as 1-morphisms, natural transformations as 2-morphisms) and horizontal composition are omitted.
 The blog post also discusses contravariant natural transformations with Op functors and shows that naturality for polymorphic functions between Haskell functors is automatic via parametricity (Wadler's "Theorems for Free").
-In Scheme, we have no type system to enforce this, so naturality is verified by testing rather than by proof.
-The key insight carries over regardless: a transformation that works uniformly without inspecting elements will satisfy the naturality square.
+Scheme has no type system to enforce this, so naturality is verified by testing rather than proof.
+The core insight still holds: a transformation that works uniformly without inspecting elements will satisfy the naturality square.